Big Birkhoff sums in $d$-decaying Gauss like iterated function systems: Technical lemmas

 For each $M\in \mathbb{N}$, set

-Then we have the following lemma.
-The idea comes from the proof of Theorem 1.4 of \cite{WX11}. \begin{lem} Suppose the $d$-decaying Gauss like iterated function system $\{f_n\}_{n\in\mathbb{N}}$ satisfies the distortion property (\ref{distortion}).
-Then we have
+Then we have the following lemma whose idea comes from the proof of \cite[Theorem 1.4]{WX11}. \begin{lemma} Suppose the $d$-decaying Gauss like iterated function system $\{f_n\}_{n\in\mathbb{N}}$ satisfies the distortion property (\ref{distortion}). {Let $(n_k)_{k\geq 1}$, $(u_k)_{k \geq 1}$ and $E_M$ be defined as above.} Then we have